aiplanethub/mini-bootcamp-introduction-to-pandas/checking-and-filling-missing-data/1489-Checking and Filling Missing Data.md

 ## What is a Missing Value?

 * If in any row or column in a DataFrame, a value is not available, it is said to be a missing value.
-* So, defining missing data: **Missing data (or missing values) is defined as the data values that are not stored in a column or row.**
+* Defining missing data: **Missing data (or missing values) is the data values that are not stored in a column or row.**
-* Consider this small dataset which has some missing values in it (shown in the red box).
+* Consider this small dataset with some missing values (shown in the red box).